 If you don’t have any of these foods on hand, feed your fry boiled egg yolk.
 Boil an egg, remove the shell and the egg.
 Once you’ve retrieved the yolk, dissolve it in a container of water.
 This can be done by placing the yolk in the water and shaking the tank vigorously until the egg has dissolved.

 At this point, the yolk has broken into pieces small enough for your fry to consume.
-For some people, it might be easier to feed the fry egg yolk powder, Hikari first bites and other commercial food options.
+For some people, it might be easier to feed the fry egg yolk powder, Hikari first bites, and other commercial food options.

 - The objective is to ensure that the essential nutritional requirements of the fry are met.

 Growing angelfish fry is easier said than done.
 These gentle creatures require specific conditions; otherwise, they won’t survive.
-The most prevalent mistake is feeding them with adults’ flakes.
+The most prevalent mistake is feeding them with adult flakes.
 You have to consider that fry have smaller mouths.

 Also, if you choose to keep them in the community tank, make sure you introduce vegetation.
 Plants will make it easier for the little ones to survive.
 They will be able to hide between the leaves from predators.
 Although, the safest way is probably keeping the newborns in a separate tank.
 Just make sure the environment is peaceful and that you replace the water regularly.

 Either way, I wish you the best of luck in keeping the angelfish fry alive.
 I’m sure you’ll eventually find the right balance.
-Just don’t give up if you fail to do so in your first attempt.
+Just don’t give up if you fail to do so on your first attempt.